RuzsaGergely/itemizer-backend/api_documentation.md

 https://yourdevserver.com/index.php/category/<id>
 ```

-You should provide a JSON body in your POST request.
+You should provide a JSON body in your PUT request.
 This should look like this:

 ```json
 {